aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/data-validation/_index.md

 </html>
 ```

 ## **Check if validation in cell is dropdown**

-As we have seen there are many types of validations that can be implemented within a cell.
-If you want to check whether validation is a dropdown or not, the [**validation.inCellDropDown**](https://reference.aspose.com/cells/javascript-cpp/validation/#inCellDropDown--) method can be used to test this.
+As we have seen, there are many types of validations that can be implemented within a cell.
+If you want to check whether validation is a dropdown or not, the [**validation.inCellDropDown**](https://reference.aspose.com/cells/javascript-cpp/validation/#inCellDropDown--) property can be used to test this.
 The following sample code demonstrates the usage of this property.
 A sample file for testing can be downloaded from the following link:

 [sampleValidation.xlsx](79527947.xlsx)